tjlaud/technical-test/README.md

  - At VetCT we build our front end interfaces in React and Typescript, you may use a tech stack of your preference.
  - Please follow a strict time limit of **no more than 2 hours**; we do not expect a completed interface / product!
 No matter how much progress you make, we will discuss your interface in person.

+### Submission
+ - Respond to my email with a link to your submission, and a summary of your progress
+ - Please provide any assumptions you have made